It’s time we taught our kids to play the games we played as kids!

-Granted I grew up in Zimbabwe (in a far more peaceful and free time of life with fantastic weather) but after a bit of digging and asking around it seems that there are several games we played as kids that transcended countries, continents, and lifestyles.
-Games that we ALL played in the late 70s, 80s and early 90s, before TV was life, and screentime was currency!
+Granted I grew up in Africa (in a far more peaceful and free time of life, with fantastic weather) but after a bit of investigating and asking around it seems that there are several games we played as kids that transcended countries, continents, and lifestyles.
+Games from our childhood in the late 70s, 80s and early 90s, before TV was life, and screentime was currency!
 So let’s see how this list is looking:

 24 Games We Played As Kids

 Here are some of the most popular suggestions for games we played as kids.
-There are a few explanations because what I did discover is that we might have played similar games, but sometimes the rules were different, or they called them different things.
+There are a few explanations because what I did discover is that we might have played similar games, but sometimes the rules were different, or they had different names.

 Hopscotch seems to be the most popular suggestion from so many people.
 I mean, what’s not to love.
 It’s so simple.
 You draw the hopscotch plan out on your driveway or pavement in chalk that will just wash off so no stress about cleaning up, and voila!